8 Reasons Why Your Competition Doesn’t Want You to Go Virtual

 Reason #6: Environmentally Friendly

 Many companies are making a sincere effort to “go green” and do what they can to support the environment.
-GlobalWorkplaceAnalytics.com investigated, among other things, the environmental impact of companies allowing employees to telecommute just half time.
+GlobalWorkplaceAnalytics.com investigated, among other things, the environmental impact of companies allowing employees to telecommute just half of the time.
 The result would be the reduction of greenhouse gas emissions equivalent to taking the entire workforce of New York state off the road.

 How can a virtual workforce have such an impact?